tytydraco/yessleep/out/My_husband_wont_leave_my_side.md

 Any time I brought it up before I threw it away, he acted like I was imagining things.

-I suppose that for him, that puppet was like the only child we never had.
+I suppose that for him, that puppet was like the child we never had.

 As I was dwelling on that big hiccup at the table, that down in our marriage, my husband’s hands left mine.